 As part of my self-improvement journey, I have been trying to prioritize my time for the activities that provide me with learning and growth, over the activities that aren’t really providing me anything.
 What I mean is, I am trying to find more time for reading, getting outdoors, cooking, blogging, etc. And trying to watch less TV, sleep in all morning, sit on my phone for two hours, etc.

 Now don’t get me wrong, I still have a sleep in day or two, I still watch tv everyday, and I still use my phone often.
 But I am doing it LESS.
-And, I am replacing those things little by little, which more useful activities.
+And, I am replacing those things little by little, with more useful activities.

 So you see, it’s all about priorities.
 We have the time, we’re just using it elsewhere, and on things that may not be benefiting us!

 Need some reading material?
 Check out these posts:

 2. Your Self & Self Love

 Something I have always struggled with is feeling confident about myself.
 Over this past year I have really tried to focus on the positives and not the negatives.
 If I find I am speaking negatively to my self, I shut it down.
 I do this because I know now, much of the things I want to be successful with in life, begin with me loving myself first and believing that I can be successful and live the life I desire.

 Take the time to create a self-care routine.
 Use daily affirmations.
 Begin a gratitude journal.
 All of these activities will benefit you in so many ways + you will begin to feel so good about your life and yourself in the process.

 You May Also Like: How to Overcome Self-Doubt and Achieve Your Goals

 Never stop learning and being curious.
 Maybe you already have a degree, and you landed your dream job right away.
 That doesn’t mean you should let go of your curiosity to learn.
 Something I really appreciated about my last job was how much learning and development there was!
 I was always being sent to courses, and I also had a manager who was very involved in my development.
 It was great!